Mykitchenhints is reader-supported. We may earn commissions if you buy through our links.

 So, you’ve mastered the basics.
 What’s next?
 Time to add some flair:

-• Butterfly Fillets: Ideal for the smaller swimmers in the sea.
-Picture this: you’re filleting both sides but leaving them connected at the belly.
+• Butterfly Fillets: Ideal for smaller swimmers.
+Picture this: you’re creating fillets on both sides but leaving them connected.
 It’s like opening a book to the most delicious page.

 Hungry for a visual guide?
 I stumbled upon this gem on YouTube that walks you through it all.
 Trust me, it’s worth the watch: Mastering Advanced Fillet Techniques.